Updated: Nov 26, 2022

 How To Prepare and Take Epsom Foot Baths

-According to the Arthritis Foundation, for best results, the water temperature should be between 92°F and 100°F.
+According to the Arthritis Foundation, for best results, the water temperature of the foot bath should be between 92°F and 100°F.

 Fill an adequately sized plastic container or a foot spa with enough amount of warm water to cover your feet up to the ankles.